craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 | Average | +4.4% | +15.1% | +5.1% | +34.1% |
 | Median | +3.8% | +16.0% | +5.7% | +30.4% |

-The reason why this is so important is that signalling requires confidence.
+The reason why this is so important is that signalling the diploma conveys requires confidence.
 Employers need to know that the credential is actually selecting for something valuable or they will stop using it.
 Mr. Oakley is selecting the people who can least afford it and selling them something that is explicitly watered down in value by his actions.
 It is absolutely unconscionable in my opinion.
 We all have opinions though.
 Who says mine is right?

 <div class="float-right">
 {{< thumbd src="seattle.png" title="Seattle K-12 Math Framework" target="seattle" width="200" class="rounded" >}}

 {{< thumbd src="twitter1.png" title="#takebackmath" target="twitter1" width="200" class="rounded" >}}

-{{< thumbd src="twitter2.png" title="2 + 2 = 5" target="twitter2" width="200" class="rounded" >}}
+{{< thumbd src="twitter2.png" title="white supremacist patriarchy" target="twitter2" width="200" class="rounded" >}}
 </div>

 Mr. Oakley is not alone.
 Strange things are happening around math education in many places.
 Seattle public schools are making math an explicitly [ethnic course](https://www.k12.wa.us/sites/default/files/public/socialstudies/pubdocs/Math%20SDS%20ES%20Framework.pdf) of study.
 [Lee Ohanian at the Hoover Institute](https://www.hoover.org/research/seattle-schools-propose-teach-math-education-racist-will-california-be-far-behindseattle) wrote: